 He was previously CEO of a small manufacturing company that developed aquaculture systems based on a pioneering water purification technology invented at the Smithsonian Institution.

 A former Green Beret SCUBA medic with the U.S. Army’s 7th Special Forces Group, he is an avid SCUBA diver, motorcyclist, and amateur herpetologist.
-His passion for integrating economics and nature goes back to his undergraduate business major and biology minor at Windham College in Vermont.
+His passion for integrating economics and nature goes back to his undergraduate economics major and biology minor at Windham College in Vermont.
 He lives in Arlington, Virginia.

 Storm Cunningham is publisher of Revitalization News, the global journal of news, research, and original articles related to urban/rural revitalization, environmental restoration, and economic/social resilience.